Phase diagram of early training dynamics in deep neural networks: effect of the learning rate, depth, and width: Introduction

-Several studies have analyzed sharpness at different training times \cite{Jastrzebski2018OnTR,Fort2019EmergentPO,Jastrzebski2020TheBP, Cohen2021GradientDO,Iyer2022MaximalIL}. \cite{Cohen2021GradientDO} studied sharpness at late training times and showed how \it large-batch \rm gradient descent shows progressive sharpening followed by the edge of stability: For MSE loss, the sharpness increases until it reaches a maximum value just above $2 / \eta$ and oscillates near it.
-This has motivated various theoretical studies \cite{Damian2022SelfStabilizationTI, Agarwala2022SecondorderRM, Arora2022UnderstandingGD}.
-We add to this line of work by demonstrating a wide variety of architectures trained with SGD with relatively small batch sizes $B = 512$, $\approx 1 \%$ of the full training set, that clearly show progressive sharpening and edge of stability phenomena.

-\cite{Jastrzebski2018OnTR} studied the entire training trajectory of sharpness in models trained with SGD and cross-entropy loss and found that sharpness increases during the early stages of training, reaches a peak, and then decreases.
-In contrast, we find a sharpness-reduction phase, $c < c_{loss}$ which becomes more prominent with increasing $d/w$, where sharpness only decreases during early training; this also occurs in the catapult phase $c_{loss} < c < c_{sharp}$, during which the loss initially increases before decreasing.
+A significant amount of research has identified various training regimes using diverse criteria, e.g., \cite{JMLR:v11:erhan10a, Achille2017CriticalLP, Fort2020DeepLV, Jastrzebski2018OnTR, Frankle2020, Leclerc2020TheTR, Jastrzebski2020TheBP, Cohen2021GradientDO, Iyer2022MaximalIL}.
+Here we focus on studies that characterize training regimes with sharpness and learning rates.
+Several studies have analyzed sharpness at different training times \cite{Jastrzebski2018OnTR,Fort2019EmergentPO,Jastrzebski2020TheBP, Cohen2021GradientDO,Iyer2022MaximalIL}.
+Ref. \cite{Cohen2021GradientDO} studied sharpness at late training times and showed how \it large-batch \rm gradient descent shows progressive sharpening followed by the edge of stability, which has motivated various theoretical studies \cite{damian2022selfstabilization, Agarwala2022SecondorderRM, Arora2022UnderstandingGD}.
+Ref. \cite{Jastrzebski2018OnTR} studied the entire training trajectory of sharpness in models trained with SGD and cross-entropy loss and found that sharpness increases during the early stages of training, reaches a peak, and then decreases.
+In contrast, we find a sharpness-reduction phase, $c < c_{loss}$ which becomes more prominent with increasing $d$ and $\nicefrac{1}{w}$, where sharpness only decreases during early training; this also occurs in the catapult phase $c_{loss} < c < c_{sharp}$, during which the loss initially increases before decreasing.
 This discrepancy is likely due to different initialization and learning rate scaling in their work \cite{Iyer2022MaximalIL}.

-\cite{Jastrzebski2020TheBP} examined the effect of hyperparameters on sharpness at late training times. \cite{Gilmer2021ALC} studied the optimization dynamics of SGD with momentum using sharpness. \cite{Leclerc2020TheTR} classify training into 2 different regimes using training loss, providing a significantly coarser description of training dynamics than provided here. \cite{Iyer2022MaximalIL} studied the scaling of the maximum learning rate with $d$ and $w$ during early training in FCNs and its relationship with sharpness at initialization.
+Ref. \cite{Jastrzebski2020TheBP} examined the effect of hyperparameters on sharpness at late training times.
+Ref. \cite{Gilmer2021ALC} studied the optimization dynamics of SGD with momentum using sharpness.
+Ref. \cite{Leclerc2020TheTR} classify training into 2 different regimes using training loss, providing a significantly coarser description of training dynamics than provided here.
+Ref. \cite{Iyer2022MaximalIL} studied the scaling of the maximum learning rate with $d$ and $w$ during early training in FCNs and its relationship with sharpness at initialization.